Skip to main content

 Most dryers have capacities ranging from 7.3 to 7.5 cubic feet, enough to deal with the laundry that can fit in most washing machines.

-Every ventless dryer that comes into Reviewed’s labs gets put through the same testing regime, which addresses both its performance and the user-friendliness of its design.
+Every ventless dryer that comes into Reviewed’s labs gets put through the same testing protocol, which addresses both its performance and the user-friendliness of its design.

 The best dryers completely dry your clothes at a temperature that is hot (140°F–150°F), but not too hot (lest your clothes be scorched or damaged), and have short cycle times.

-Beyond these performance tests, we also assess the usability of each dryer, based on our experience, both during testing and during more casual use (one perk of working at Reviewed is that there are plenty of laundry machines on the premises!).
+Beyond these performance tests, we also assess the usability of each dryer, based on our experience, both during testing and during more casual use.

 Our main goal is to discern: How easy is it to actually use this dryer?
 This involves cumulatively assessing the control panel, the door, the vent, and any smart features.